 Huanren: Two civil works and one equipment contracts have been awarded.
 The two civil works contracts are ongoing and equipment contract HR-E01 has completed the delivery.

-Shenbei road: one civil works and one equipment contract have been awarded.
+Shenbei road: two civil works and one equipment contract have been awarded.

 Benxi: one civil works was awarded in June 2017 and construction is ongoing.
 Another civil works contract is being procured.